ameeratgithub/rslox/docs/variables.md

 ## Variables
 You can declare variables using the keyword `var`.
-Since **rslox** is dynamically typed, so you don't need to specify the data type.
+Since **Rslox** is dynamically typed, so you don't need to specify the data type.
 Data type will be determined on compiled time and runtime.
 You can declare a variable like this:
 ```javascript
 var age;
 ```